scalar-labs/cassy/docs/getting-started.md

 # URL of SRV record.
 It is used to know and pause Cassandra application nodes to take a cluster-wide snapshot.
 If you don't use the feature, it can be omitted or the value can be left blank.
 scalar.cassy.server.srv_service_url=_app._tcp.your-service.com
 ```

+#### File system storage specific requirements
+The storage machine need to be accessible via ssh from the slave node performing the backup.
+Similarly,
+to the ssh configuration between the master and slave node, place a SSH private key without passphrase in the slave
+and the corresponding public key in the storage machine.

 ## Use